DanWahlin/Observable-Store/README.md

 ## <a name="react"></a>Using Observable Store with React

-See the `samples` folder in the Github repo for examples of using Observable Store with React.
+See the `samples/react-store` folder in the Github repo for a complete example.

-1. Create a React application using the `create-react-app` or another option.
+1. Create a React application using [Vite](https://vitejs.dev/) or another tool:

-1. Install `@codewithdan/observable-store`:

-    `npm install @codewithdan/observable-store`

-1. Install RxJS (a required peer dependency):

-    `npm install rxjs`

-1. Add a store class (you can call it whatever you'd like) that extends ObservableStore<T>.

-    ``` javascript
-    export class CustomersStore extends ObservableStore {

-    }
+    ```bash
+    npm create vite@latest my-app -- --template react
     ```

-1. In the constructor add a call to `super()`.
-The store allows you to turn tracking of store state changes on and off using the `trackStateHistory` property.
-See a list of [Observable Store Settings](#settings).

-    ``` javascript
-    export class CustomersStore extends ObservableStore {
-        constructor() {
-            super({ trackStateHistory: true });
-        }
-    }
+1. Install `@codewithdan/observable-store` and RxJS:

+    ```bash
+    npm install @codewithdan/observable-store rxjs
     ```

-1. Add functions into your service/store to retrieve, store, sort, filter, or perform any actions you'd like.
-To update the store call `setState()` and pass the action that is occuring as well as the store state.
-To get the state out of the store call `getState()`.
-Note that store data is immutable and `getState()` always returns a clone of the store data.
-Here's a simple example:
+1. Create a store class that extends `ObservableStore`:

     ``` javascript
+    import { ObservableStore } from '@codewithdan/observable-store';

-    export class CustomersStore extends ObservableStore {
+    class CustomersStore extends ObservableStore {

         constructor() {
             super({ trackStateHistory: true });
         }

         fetchCustomers() {
-            // using fetch api here to keep it simple, but any other
-            // 3rd party option will work (Axios, Ky, etc.)
-            return fetch('/customers')
+            return fetch('/customers.json')
                 .then(response => response.json())
                 .then(customers => {
                     this.setState({ customers }, 'GET_CUSTOMERS');